Sims1326/why-do-you-play/README.md

 # Why Do You Play?
 ## Designed by Anthony Sims, Abe Shaw, and Gillian Perry (Talley)

-An app resource for gamers who want to learn more about their own gaming habits (genre, publisher, etc.).
+An app resource for gamers who want to learn more about their own gaming habits.
+When you type in your favorite game and press submit then you will be given 3 different categories.
+First the publisher,Genre and metric score rating.

 View the presentation on the app here: https://docs.google.com/presentation/d/1KjpWaLitGyU3SJDHch7wpM2r28F0TpmqIF6-azPCyOg/edit?usp=sharing